 FreeAgent is currently offering all ByteStart users a 30-Day free trial, a 50% discount for 6 months, plus a 10% lifetime discount.
 Find out more here.

 If you’re reasonably competent with a computer, you can also easily handle limited company administration paperwork such as submitting your Confirmation Statement (what used to be the Annual Return) to Companies House every year yourself.
-Doing this yourself will help to keep down the cost of an accountant.

 Most accountants will charge more for preparing annual accounts for a limited company than they would for a sole trader.
 The differential varies so ask your accountant what both options would cost you.

 A limited company can fund its employees’ executive pensions as a legitimate business expense which means that pension contributions can be made before tax is deducted.
+Find out more about paying into a pension via your company here.

 This provides another significant tax advantage over those who are working as sole traders.